rgruzdd/data-types-strings-task-1-student-template/README.md

-# Data types.
+# Data Types.
 Strings.
 Task 1

 ## Fractions
 Create a function that takes two parameters of string type which are fractions with the same denominator and returns a sum expression of these fractions and the sum result.